segmentio/segment-docs/src/unified-profiles/connect-a-workspace.md

 7. When you've verified that your trait contains at least one member, click **Next**.
 8. On the Select Destinations page, don't add a destination.
 Instead, click **Next**.
 9. Enter a name for your trait and click **Create Trait**.
+--->

 ### Predictions
-[Predictions](/docs/unify/traits/predictions/), Segment’s artificial intelligence and machine learning feature, let you predict the likelihood that users will perform any event tracked in Segment.
+[Predictions](/docs/unify/traits/predictions/), Segment’s artificial intelligence and machine learning feature, lets you predict the likelihood that users will perform any event tracked in Segment.
 With Predictions, you can identify users with, for example, a high propensity to purchase, refer a friend, or use a promo code.
 Predictions also lets you predict a user’s lifetime value (LTV).

 Segment recommends that you select the following Predictions for Unified Profiles:
 - [Likelihood to churn](/docs/unify/traits/predictions/#likelihood-to-churn)